hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 Tips:

-- `port` please enter to network setting on Sunshine to understand which ports more and protocols you need open in your firewall.
+- `port` please go to the Network Settings in Sunshine to understand which other ports and protocols you need to open in your firewall.
-- `capture = x11` for me fixed many issues, but maybe is different for you.
+- `capture = x11` for me fixed many issues, but maybe it is different for you.
-- `output_name` seems that is sometimes the list number position of your xrandr output, but maybe you will need to play with that.
+- `output_name` seems to be sometimes the list number position of your xrandr output, but maybe you will need to play with that.
-- `vaapi` maybe only works in AMD cards
+- `vaapi` maybe only works on AMD cards

 ## Moonlight

-Moonlight is the client of Sunshine server.
+Moonlight is the client of the Sunshine server.
 It is able to run in many architectures.
 Add the host IP, type the PIN shown in the Sunshine web UI and match the client resolution (1920x1080).
 You don't need many changes in Moonlight config, maybe the bitrate.
-I limited it to 2Mb, and is enough for full HD.
+I limited it to 2Mb, and it is enough for full HD.

 ## Multiple Sunshine servers

-That is optional, but is possible launch Sunshine many times for handling more monitors.
-Of course is important tunning these instances, because Sunshine don't have a heavy CPU footprint, is very light, but with two or three virtual screens working, that means two or three Sunshine servers running, your CPU maybe feeling that.
+That is optional, but it is possible to launch Sunshine many times for handling more monitors.
+Of course it is important to tune these instances, because Sunshine doesn't have a heavy CPU footprint, it is very light, but with two or three virtual screens working, that means two or three Sunshine servers running, and your CPU may feel that.

-For that you need to replicate your config and change the port range of each one, for instance I have these structure:
+For that you need to replicate your config and change the port range of each one, for instance I have this structure:

 ```bash
 ls ~/.config/